sveiae/website/_posts/2021-03-01-basic-security-tests.md

 Blame time: I blame it on security marketing and security news (which are the same thing in many cases), overly complex security frameworks (from NIST usually), and a lack of willingness to do root cause analysis.

-The end result is that we’re not prioritizing controls which are effective and easy to implement.
+The end result is that **we’re not prioritizing controls which are effective and easy to implement**.
 This, in turn, has led to a significant lag time in effective security controls implementations — from small business to large enterprises and government organizations.